erikaromantika/web_project1/README.md

 # Simple Web Project "Online BookStore"
-This is a simple web project for the purposes of completing a challenge that I participated at Study Club on campus.
+This is a simple web project to purposes of completing a challenge that I participated at Study Club UKM.
 This website uses HTML, CSS and Javascript.